pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * Shari UI: more on follower display when leader is not playing a song
 * Any way to allow zoom on play screen so one might read the lyrics?
 * Browsing our list is super unfriendly without sorting function
-* If the phone version cannot be user-friendly, I suggest we redirect users to a webpage like the searchable, sortable Beginner list generated from the spreadsheet. http://communityjams.org/index.php/beginner-jam-song-list/

 ### Shari: